badaix/snapcast/README.md

 **S**y**n**chronous **a**udio **p**layer

-SnapCast is a multi room client-server audio player, where all clients are time synchronized with the server to play perfectly synced audio.
+SnapCast is a multi-room client-server audio player, where all clients are time synchronized with the server to play perfectly synced audio.
+It's not a standalone player, but an extension that turns your existing audio player into a Sonos-like multi-room solution.
 The server's audio input is a named pipe `/tmp/snapfifo`.
 All data that is fed into this file, will be send to the connected clients.
-One of the most generic ways to use SnapCast is in conjunction with the music player daemon ([MPD](http://www.musicpd.org/)), which can be configured to use a named pipe as audio output.
+One of the most generic ways to use SnapCast is in conjunction with the music player daemon ([MPD](http://www.musicpd.org/)) or [Mopidy](https://www.mopidy.com/), which can be configured to use a named pipe as audio output.

 How does is work
 ----------------